Haseebshah936/blink_debug/README.md

 This application is made for debugging and testing of blinks with the dialect team.
 The site it self has no UI aspect to it.
+But serves as a base implementation of blinks feature set specially chaining.